the video & interactive library - everything at a glance

 Components

 A single vector can be represented by two components set at 90 deg. to eachother.
-This arrangement is very useful in solving 'real world' problems.

 vectors - components

-looking at the right angled triangle below you can see where this came from
+Looking at the right angled triangle below, you can see where this came from.

 vectors-components#2